 2026 Watershed Survey

-The Megunticook Watershed Association has been funded to complete a full survey in May or 2026 of Megunticook Lake, Norton Pond, Levenseller Pond, Moody Pond, and select stream crossings.
+The Megunticook Watershed Association has been funded to complete a full survey in May of 2026 of Megunticook Lake, Norton Pond, Levenseller Pond, Moody Pond, and select stream crossings.
 A survey of the Megunticook River will be carried out as a separate project in 2027.

 What is a Watershed Survey